-That’s why we’ve put together this helpful guide.
-We’ll begin by taking a closer look at the importance of customer retention and how it can benefit your business.
-Then, we’ll share the top four ways you can retain customers, boost your reputation and your bottom line simultaneously.
+In this blog, we’ll take a look at the importance of customer retention and how it can benefit your business.
+Then, we’ll share the top four ways you can retain customers, boost your reputation reputation and your bottom line simultaneously.

-We’ve already established that customer retention is cheaper than acquisition, but that’s not the only reason you should be trying to impress your existing customer base.
-There are several benefits that your company could enjoy if you take the time to think about your service offering and customer experience.
+We already know that customer retention is cheaper than acquisition.
+We also know that poor customer service can cost your business dearly.
+But, that’s not the only reason you should be trying to impress your existing customer base.

-Firstly, the likelihood of an existing customer using your company again is an impressive 60-70%.
+👍 Existing customers are likely to stay: The likelihood of an existing customer using your company again is an impressive 60-70%.
 Today’s customers don’t want to spend hours researching and comparing different businesses when they require field services so, if you impress them on your first visit, they’ll keep you in mind for the future.
-Customers who have used your services previously will know that they’re spending their money wisely, rather than taking a chance on an unknown competitor, which is a win-win.

-Finally, your existing customer base is one of the best — and cheapest — forms of marketing.
+👍 The best type of marketing: Your existing customer base is one of the best, and cheapest, forms of marketing.
 On average, repeat customers refer 50% more people to your company than new ones.
 So, if you have a large pool of loyal customers, you’ll find it much easier to generate more business.

 Now you know some of the main reasons why customer retention is so necessary, let’s look at the top four strategies that actually work.